Common causes of agent connection problems and where the line of communication may be broken.

 Sometimes client machines get in a bad state.
 Reboot the system to see if the issue clears up.

-Agents services may not start due to a partial or corrupt install.
+Agent services may not start due to a partial or corrupt install.
 Reinstall the agent.
-See TECH247833 for details.
+See 170287 for details.

 If the symptoms listed do not match your current situation look into the following common issues and solutions for agent connectivity.
 After addressing any of the items below you can test the agent connection by rebooting the client than going through the agent health checks above.